tomgenoni/find-and-replace/README.md

 ## find.js

-This script will find _any_ instance of a deprecated `tp-` utility class but does not replace it.
+This script will find _any_ instance of a deprecated `tp-` utility class and will prepend `DEPRECATED-` to the class so that it can be resolved manually.
 This is helpful for locating deprecated classes whether or not it has a 1:1 replacement with an Atomic class.

 ### Usage